-The test was performed in October 2012 under Microsoft Windows 7 Professional SP1 64 Bit.
-Only products available in English language whose vendors subscribed for the full 2012 public test-series are included in the malware removal test.
+The test was performed in October/November 2013 under Microsoft Windows 7 Professional SP1 64-Bit.
+Only products whose vendors subscribed to the 2013 public main test-series, and did not opt out of this test, were tested.

-This test focuses only on the malware removal/cleaning capabilities, therefore all selected/used samples were samples that the tested Anti-Virus products were able to detect.
+This test focuses only on the malware removal/cleaning capabilities, therefore all samples used were samples that the tested anti-virus products were able to detect.
 It has nothing to do with detection rates or protection capabilities.
-Of course, if an Anti-Virus is not able to detect the malware, it is also not able to remove it.
-The main question was if the products are able to successfully remove malware from an already infected/compromised system.
-The test report is aimed to normal/typical home users and not Administrators or advanced users that may have the knowledge for advanced/manual malware removal/repair procedures.
-Most often users come with infected PC’s with no (or outdated AV-software) to computer repair stores.
-The used methodology considers this situation: an already infected system that needs to be cleaned.
+Of course, if an anti-virus is not able to detect the malware, it is also not able to remove it.
+The main question is if the products are able to successfully remove malware from an already infected system.
+The test report is aimed to typical home users and not administrators or advanced users who may have the knowledge for advanced/manual malware removal/repair procedures.
+Most often users come with infected PC’s with no (or outdated) AV-software to computer repair stores.
+The methodology used considers this situation: an already infected system that needs to be cleaned.

-- Thorough malware analysis to know what to look for
+- Thorough malware analysis for each sample, to see exactly what changes are made

-- Infect native machine with one threat, reboot and make sure that threat is fully running
+- Infect physical machine with one threat, reboot and make sure that threat is fully running

 - If not possible, reboot in safe mode; if safe mode is not possible and in case a rescue disk of the corresponding AV-Product is available, use it for a full system scan before installing

-- Run thorough/full system scan and follow instructions of the Anti-Virus product to remove the malware like a typical home user would do
+- Run thorough/full system scan and follow instructions of the anti-virus product to remove the malware, as a typical home-user would do

 - Reboot machine

-- Manual inspection/analysis of the PC for malware removal and leftovers
+- Manual inspection/analysis of the system for malware removal and remnants

-The samples have been selected by following criteria:
+The samples have been selected according to the following criteria:

-- All Anti-Virus products must be able to detect the used malware dropper on-demand/on-access
+- All anti-virus products must be able to detect the malware dropper used when inactive

-- The sample must have been prevalent (according to metadata on exact hashes) and/or seen in the field on at least two PC’s of our local customers.
+- The sample must have been prevalent (according to metadata) and/or seen in the field on at least two PC’s of our local customers in 2013.

-- The malware must be non-destructive (in other words, it should be possible for an Anti-Virus product to “repair/clean” the system without the need of replacing windows system files etc.) and show common malware behaviors (in order to represent also behaviors observed by many other malware samples).
-Due to that, the selected malware is representative of a very large amount of other samples that show similar behavior and system changes.
+- The malware must be non-destructive (in other words, it should be possible for an anti-virus product to repair/clean the system without the need for replacing Windows system files etc.).
+It must also show common malware behavior under the operating system used, in order to represent also behaviors observed by many other malware samples.

-- We randomly took 11 malware samples from the pool of samples matching the above criteria.
-Additionally, we took three samples that have been used already last year, to see if there was an improvement and/or if the removal capabilities under Windows 7 are different.
+We randomly took 10 malware samples from the pool of samples matching the above criteria.
+Additionally, we took one old sample that was used last year, to see if there was an improvement and/or if the removal capabilities changed.